-- Bus topology, where all nodes share a common line, should be avoided because any break in the cabling completely disables the network. - Star topology generates the least attenuation and is th~ easiest>to troubleshoot and maintain. - Ring topology minimizes the amount of cabling necessary, but does so at the cost of troubleshooting ease.
+• Bus topology, where all nodes share a common line, should be avoided because any break in the cabling completely disables the network.

+• Star topology generates the least attenuation and is the easiest to troubleshoot and maintain.

+• Ring topology minimizes the amount of cabling necessary, but does so at the cost of troubleshooting ease.
 Because of its looped configuration diagnosing breaks can be problematic.

-Consult aninstaller when planning a fiber dptic system to best meet local needs.
+Consult an installer when planning a fiber optic system to best meet local needs.

-So far, fiber optics has only played a small role in practical local Area Networks.
+So far, fiber optics has only played a small role in practical Local Area Networks.
 Many papers have been published in scholarly journals describing experimental fiber optic LANs.
-A few companies even offer commercial fiber öptic LANs, but the few that have been installed are only a small fraction of LANs in use. local Area Networks themselves are not as widespread one might think.
-Fiber optics has been used in feworactical LANs but has been tested in many laboratory LANs.
+A few companies even offer commercial fiber optic LANs, but the few that have been installed are only a small fraction of LANs in use.
+Local Area Networks themselves are not as widespread one might think.
+Fiber optics has been used in few practical LANs but has been tested in many laboratory LANs.

-This wm be changing. ly'lôstpresent terminals and personal computer require only modest transmission rates; Which often can be sent over telephone lines.
-CurrenttANs operate at speedsiabout 1OMbits/s, at which there is little benefit from:using optical fibers (excepfin some special cases).
-Future devices will require faster data transmission to aJlöWt>etter quality graphics, faster access to databases and more efficient sharing of infttrrlation.
-The need for Jaster transmission will accelerate the development of LANs and their use of fiber optics.
-To get a good understanding of fiber optics in networks, we will have to see how finer optics can improve the capability of present and the next generation LANs being developed around fiber optics.
+This will be changing.
+Most present terminals and personal computer require only modest transmission rates, which often can be sent over telephone lines Current LANs operate at speeds about 10Mbits/s, at which there is little benefit from using optical fibers (except in some special cases).
+Future devices will require faster data transmission to allow better quality graphics, faster access to databases and more efficient sharing of information.
+The need for faster transmission will accelerate the development of LANs and their use of fiber optics.
+To get a good understanding of fiber optics in networks, we wilt have to see how finer optics can improve the capability of present and the next generation LANs being developed around fiber optics.
 Interest in higher speed transmission could motivate uses of fiber optics in networks.

-Area Ne:tvvorkto gainmuch acceptance.
-Ethernet distributes digital data packets of variable length at 1 OMbits/sto terminals dispersed along a coaxial cable bus, as shôwn:on the .figureon the right.
-Separate cables up to 50 metres long, c:o~tianing four ,twistedwire pairs, run from individual devices (e.g. terminals.or printers) to transceivers/joined to the coaxial cable.
+Ethernet, developed by Digital Equipment, Intel and Xerox, was the first Local Area Network to gain much acceptance.
+Ethernet distributes digital data packets of variable length at 10 Mbits/s to terminals dispersed along a coaxial cable bus, as shown on the figure on the right.
+Separate cables up to 50 meters long, containing four twisted wire pairs1 run from individual devices (e.g. terminals or printers) to transceivers joined to the coaxial cable.
 The network has no overall controller; control functions are handled by individual transceivers.